 This is one of the lesser popular temples in Ubud but a beautiful one nevertheless.
 A statue of Hindu goddess Sarasvati stands in the middle of the green pools, the water of which is known to be fed by fresh springs.
 The approach to the temple from the winding road down to the valley offers some fantastic views of the temple.
 The temple has beautifully landscaped gardens and water bodies surrounding it, making for a very tranquil place to visit.
 The temple is locally also known as Pura Tirta Dawa Gunung Kawi Sebatu.
 The temple complex itself is not very big as compared to Goa Gajah’s and the lovely lotuses floating in the ponds are a highlight of its verdant magnificence.

 Visit this place only if you’re not hassled by monkeys who love to snatch your belongings.
 One of the most popular places to see in Ubud, the forest is considered to be a holy sanctuary.
-The forest grounds are home to three Hindu temples as well but the highlight is the free roaming wild monkeys which the humans are allowed to interact with but cautiously.
-Park rangers are usually around to ensure that the monkeys do not get aggressive or attack the human beings.
+The forest grounds are home to three Hindu temples as well but the highlight is the free-roaming wild monkeys which the humans are allowed to interact with but cautiously.
+Park rangers are usually around to ensure that the monkeys do not get aggressive or attack human beings.
 There have been incidents in the past when monkeys have bitten visitors.
 So unless you’re really fond of monkeys, you may want to skip this place.

 Ubud Art Market

 I absolutely loved this hustling bustling market which has inexpensive and traditional souvenirs of Bali.
 From clothes to earrings, soaps, flip flops, statues, paintings, etc, this is a colourful market where you can strike some amazing bargains.
 Do not forget to haggle, sometimes the sellers will come down to a third of the price they originally quoted.

 Suggested read: 10 things I wish I knew BEFORE visiting Bali